brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 commit token to know if it's eligible to answer that query (i.e. if its own commit token is "greater" than the one received).
 If that's not the case, it can wait until more data is replicated before responding, or it can return an error.

+##### Bounded Staleness Consistency

+This consistency guarantee means, as the name indicates, that there should be a limit on how stale the data we are reading is.
+For example, we may want to guarantee that clients will not read data that is more than 3 minutes old.
+Alternatively, this staleness can be defined in terms of number of missing updates, or anything that is meaningful the application.

 #### Delayed Replicas